mbahArip/next-gdrive-index/README.md

   <a href='https://github.com/mbahArip/next-gdrive-index/wiki/FAQ'>FAQ</a>
 </p>

+## Version 2

+It seems there are some bugs on mobile devices that prevent the files list from rendering properly.
+So I will use this chance to upgrade the project to `Next.js 14`, use `shadcn/ui`, and also add some new features.

+Here's what changed in version 2:

+- Upgrade to `Next.js 14` app directory structure.
+- Use `shadcn/ui` for the UI components.
+- Add light and dark mode.

 ## What is this?

 `next-gdrive-index` is an indexer for Google Drive, it's a simple project that I made to index my files in Google Drive.